 Fund managers can commission energy and water audits to identify resource efficiencies and also help increase business resilience to potential future changes in water or energy availability.
 Requiring certifications, such as IFC EDGE, will help deliver operational energy and water savings, and reduce embodied energy (and inputs) in construction.

-For further information refer to CDC E&S Briefing Note: Resource Efficiency and the Circular Economy.
+For further information refer to E&S topics: Resource efficiency and the circular economy.